sendbird/sendbird-ios-framework/README.md

 ### Try the sample app

 The fastest way to test Chat SDK is to build your chat app on top of our sample app.
 To create a project for the sample app, download the app from our GitHub repository.

+### Step 1: Create a Sendbird application from your dashboard

+A Sendbird application comprises everything required in a chat service including users, message, and channels.
+To create an application:

+1. Go to the [Sendbird Dashboard](https://dashboard.sendbird.com/auth/signup) and enter your email and password, and create a new account.
+You can also sign up with a Google account.
+2. When prompted by the setup wizard, enter your organization information to manage Sendbird applications.
+3. Lastly, when your dashboard home appears after completing setup, click **Create +** at the top-right corner.

+Only one Sendbird application can be integrated per app for your service regardless of the platform.
+All users within your Sendbird application can communicate with each other across all platforms.
+This means that your iOS, Android, and web client app users can all send and receive messages with one another without any further setup.

+> Note: All data is limited to the scope of a single application, and users in different Sendbird applications can't chat with each other.

+### Step 2: Install SDK via CocoaPods or Carthage

+Installing the Chat SDK is a simple process if you’re familiar with using external libraries or SDK’s in your projects.
+You can install the Chat SDK using [CocoaPods](https://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage) like the following.

+#### - CocoaPod

+Open a terminal window.
+Navigate to the project directory, and then open the `Podfile` by running the following command:

 Add below into your Podfile on Xcode.